What Is Friendship?

 Emotional support in online and offline friendships

-Friendships are important: Their role in personal growth
+Friendships and personal growth

 Friendships can play a role in personal growth and development.
 Through interactions with friends, individuals can gain new perspectives, challenge their beliefs, and expand their understanding of the world.
 Friends often serve as sounding boards for ideas and aspirations, providing feedback that can foster personal and professional development.